BetonQuest/BetonQuest/docs/06-Conditions-List.md

 Checks if the player is looking at a block with the given location or material.
 You must specify either `loc:` optional (the location of the block) or `type:` optional as a `block selector`.
 You can also specify both.

 **Example:** `looking loc:12.0;14.0;-15.0;world type:STONE`
+## Conversation: `conversation`

+This condition will check if a conversation has an available starting option.
+If no starting option has a condition that returns true then this will return false.

+**Example**: `conversation innkeeper`